scverse/scvi-tools/docs/user_guide/models/scvi.rst

    :align: center
    :alt: scVI graphical model

    scVI graphical model for the ZINB likelihood model.
 Note that this graphical model contains more latent variables than the presentation above.
-Marganlization of these latent variables leads to the ZINB observation model (math shown in publication supplement).
+Marginalization of these latent variables leads to the ZINB observation model (math shown in publication supplement).

 The latent variables, along with their description are summarized in the following table: